 - a.
-Providing consultation on a case-by-case basis. - b.
-Providing training to prevent harassment, discrimination, and inappropriate behavior of a sexual nature in the workplace. - c.
-Evaluating and, where necessary, determining the investigative approach for all violations of this policy. - d.
-Providing technical assistance and consultation on a case-by-case basis. - e.
-Updating training to prevent harassment, discrimination, and inappropriate behavior of a sexual nature in the workplace. - f.
+Evaluating and, where necessary, determining the investigative approach for all violations of this policy. - b.
+Providing technical assistance and consultation on a case-by-case basis. - c.
+Partnering with HRD in updating training to prevent harassment, discrimination, and inappropriate behavior of a sexual nature in the workplace. - d.
 Reviewing the effectiveness of this policy that may include data points.